dotLao/beacon/README.md

 The primary focus would be to de-escalate users, and connect them with follow-up services.
 Alternately, the individual can be pushed through the escalation system, culminating in an alert to EMS.

-Current solutions in market are lacking in efficiency and ability.
+Current solutions in market are lacking in efficiency and efficacy.

 #### Layout
 * Landing